Skip to content

 ContextRetriever (The Search Engine)

 The retrieval logic that powers the retrieve() command.
-It implements the Hybrid Retrieval algorithm.
+It implements the Hybrid Retrieval algorithm with advanced KG and vector store integration.

 Retrieval Strategy